gsimon75/esp8266_gps_unit/README.md

 will appear in the database.

-#### Customer client app and "Client" server
+#### Customer app and "Client" server

 In the demo the FQDN of this "Client" server is `client.wodeewa.com`.

-That client app is actually a web app, wrapped in a hybrid webview layer by CapacitorJS, so it's like a web app that runs in a browser on the customers mobile.
+That customer app is actually a web app, wrapped in a hybrid webview layer by CapacitorJS, so it's like a web app that runs in a browser on the customers mobile.

 If the customer don't want to install this Android/iOS app, it the can be opened right from this "Client" server, it's more